KDahir247/Odin-Journey/README.md

 # Odin-Journey
-playing around and learning Odin lang
+playing around and learning Odin lang.
+Small game I am working on with sdl and Odin lang.